GoogleForCreators/web-stories-wp/readme.txt

 * New feature: ability to trim videos to make them shorter.
 * New feature: [improved analytics configuration](https://wp.stories.google/docs/seo/#Adding-Analytics) with opt-in on the settings page.
 * Template colors are now available in "Saved Colors" when creating a story from a template.
+* Improved management of publisher logos in the editor.
 * Bug fixes and performance improvements.

 = 1.11.0 =